CDDLeiden/PCMol/README.md

 ### Examples of molecules generated for different targets:

-A single pretrained PCMol model can generate molecules a few thousand of different targets.
+A single pretrained PCMol model can generate molecules for thousands of different targets.

 ![alt text](assets/targetted_generation.png)